lorin/roamjs-daily-zettles/README.md

 ## Build and deploy

-Build by doing:
+To deploy, build to create the .env and extension.js files, and then commit them to the gh-pages branch:

 ```
 just build
+git stash -u
+git checkout
+git checkout gh-pages
+git add .env
+git add extension.js
+git commit -m 'new build'
+git push
 ```

-This will create the following files:

-* .env
-* extension.js

-Commit these files to the gh-pages branch and push them up.